boazsegev/neorack/SPEC.md

 The required NeoRack DSL is limited to the `use` and `run` methods, where `use` adds middleware and `run` sets the application and starts the server.

+The optional NeoRack DSL method `map` **SHOULD** be implemented where possible, even if routing implementations differ in resulting routing logic.
+The `map` method should accept both a `url` to map to and an optional `handler` (as well as an optional block).

 This design allows servers to support both NeoRack and Rack applications simultaneously.

 ```ruby